 The historical center is compact and quaint but has allowed the incursion of modernity and progress.
 While the city center is pedestrian-only, Ghent has made a point not to become a “city-museum” similar to the nearby Bruges.

-Though many of the most famous landmarks in Belgium are still found here.
+Though many of the most famous landmarks in Belgium are still found here (you might even recognize a few of them if you have seen any of these famous films set in Belgium).
 The tourism industry is the largest growing segment of the local economy, but Ghent has been able to fly under the radar and avoid large crowds.

 What To Do In One Day In Ghent | The Ultimate 24 Hour Guide!